 - Secrets Of Selecting An Inverter For Your Van Build

-5. What’s The Field Of View
+5. Field Of View

 The field of view relates to the width of the area you see when looking through binoculars at 1,000 yards, described in one of two ways, linear field of view or angular field of view.
 The linear field of view is in feet; the angular field of view is in degrees.

 If only one value is there and you wish to calculate the other, all you need to know is that at 1,000 yards, 1 degree equals 52.5 feet.
-So using our example above, if a pair binoculars have an angular field of view of 6 degrees, you can calculate the linear field of view by multiplying the degrees by 52.5.
+So using our example above, if a pair of binoculars have an angular field of view of 6 degrees, you can calculate the linear field of view by multiplying the degrees by 52.5.

 Likewise, if the linear field of view is 315 feet at 1,000 yards and you want the angular, divide the feet by 52.5.
-You can also calculate the apparent field of view by multiply the angular field of view of degrees by the binocular magnification.
+You can also calculate the apparent field of view by multiplying the angular field of view of degrees by the binocular magnification.

 Why should I care about that?
 When looking through binoculars with a wider field of view, you can see more of the area, making it faster to find something.
-It’s especially useful when searching for birds in wooded areas or when glassing for fast-moving small mammals.
+It’s advantageous when searching for birds in wooded areas or when glassing for fast-moving small mammals.
 It also helps if you’re in a moving vehicle or on a pitching and rolling boat.
 In any of these scenarios, a wider field of view could make finding what you’re searching for easier.

-6. Understanding Optical Coating
+6. Optical Coating

 Magnesium fluoride is one of the standard coatings used for binocular optics.
 Nearly all binoculars today have some coating applied to some of the air-to-glass surfaces.
-Before purchasing binoculars, check the manufacturer’s specifications to see the type of coatings applied.
+Before purchasing binoculars, check the manufacturer’s specifications to see the type of coatings used.
 Then decide if those binoculars are adequate for your needs.

-- Coated: (C) a single-layer of anti-reflective coating on one or more surfaces.
+- Coated: (C) a single layer of anti-reflective coating on one or more surfaces.

 - Fully coated: (FC) a single layer of anti-reflective coating on all air-to-glass lenses.